afrind/draft-rush/draft-kpugin-rush.md

 {{video-frame}}).

-Implementations MUST ignore unknown or unsupported values in all extensible protocol elements.
+Implementations MUST ignore unknown or unsupported values in all extensible protocol elements, except `codec id`.
 Implementations MUST discard frames that have unknown or unsupported types.
-This means that any of these extension points can be safely used by extensions without prior arrangement or negotiation.

-TODO: Is this correct?  eg if a server doesn't support the codec doesn't it need to return an Error frame?

 # Security Considerations